 Measuring and showing evidence of the impact of academic research is becoming an everyday event in institutions across Australia and the world.

-Research impact is often described in terms of what can be counted.
-Results from quantitative methods such as journal impact measures, Numbers associated with individual researchers such as their h-index, as well as the citation counts of individual articles, are all often referred to as bibliometrics.
+Publication or citation-based metrics are often described in terms of what can be counted, quantitative methods such as journal impact factors, individual researchers rankings such as their h-index and the citation counts are often referred to as bibliometrics.

-Bibliometrics are based on research outputs.
-Commonly a researcher would have several publications to be able to measure the impact of that research.
-It would not usually be appropriate to measure the research impact of a new research student.
-A new research student should use bibliometrics to find and evaluate quality literature and consider possible collaborators for the future.
+Bibliometrics are based on research outputs; a researcher must have published several publications to be able to measure the possible influence of that research.
+Research students are encouraged to use bibliometrics to find and evaluate quality literature and consider possible collaborators for the future.